timb-103/saas-starter-stack/README.md

 - [LaraFast](https://larafast.com) - Laravel boilerplate with ready-to-go components for Payments, Admin, Blog, SEO and more.
 - [LaunchFast](https://www.launchfa.st) - Astro, Next.js, and SvelteKit boilerplates for launching web apps in hours.
 - [Nextless.js](https://nextlessjs.com) - Next.js Boilerplate with Auth, Multi-tenancy & Team, Payment, Admin, Landing Page, etc.
+- [Outseta](https://www.outseta.com/) - A tech stack agnostic boilerplate that integrates via Javascript embeds for sign up, login, and a self-serve customer portal.
 - [React Native Boilerplate](https://reactnativeboilerplate.com) - Mobile SaaS Boilerplate to launch your SaaS on iOS and Android.
 - [RapidLaunch](https://rapidlaunch.it) - Nuxt.js boilerplate designed for creating and deploying SaaS products and web apps in minutes.
 - [ShipFast](https://shipfa.st) - NextJS boilerplate with all you need to build your SaaS.